Riaan-Rossouw/DAIAT/Literature/readme.txt

-SOURCES AND REFERENCES FOR GROWING SEASON AND ITS INDICATORS
+SOURCES AND REFERENCES FOR GROWING SEASON AND TRADE, AND ITS INDICATORS

 Summary of evidence used to select variables on interest.
 Links to relevant sites are listed below: